The protagonist or other major characters are librarians, but the librarian’s occupation does not directly affect the plot.

 Details: Dir.
 Matt Williams.
 Perf.
 Natalie Portman, Ashley Judd, Stockard Channing, Joan Cusack, James Frain.
 20th Century Fox, 2000.
 Based on the novel by Billie Letts.

-Synopsis: After a pregnant teen’s (Portman) boyfriend abandons her in a small town’s Wal-Mart, she rebuilds her life and makes friends with eccentric townsfolk.
-She falls in love with a young man (Frain), who runs the local public library and cares for his alcoholic sister, the real librarian.
+Synopsis: After a pregnant teen’s (Natalie Portman) boyfriend abandons her in a small town’s Wal-Mart, she rebuilds her life and makes friends with eccentric townsfolk.
+She falls in love with a young man (James Frain), who runs the local public library and cares for his alcoholic sister, the real librarian.

 Role Call: James Frain as Forney Hull—Liberated Librarian (male)